nitin-1926/Quickstay-Clone-Test/README.md

 # Quickstay-Clone-Test
-Just a sample 3 page node.js application for login, signup and uploading files from your computer to the server with the folder name created dynamically.
+Just a sample three page node.js application for login, signup and uploading files from your computer to the server with the folder name created dynamically.